 The most probable sales price which a property should bring in a competitive and open market under all condition's requisite to a fair sale, the buyer and seller, each acting prudently, knowledgeably, and assuming the price is not affected by undue stimulus.
-Implicit in this definition is the consummation of a sales as of a specified date and the passing of title from seller to buyer under conditions whereby: 1) buyer and seller are typically motivated, 2) both parties are well informed or well advised and each acting in what he considers his own best interest; 3) a reasonable time allowed for exposure in the open market; 4) payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and 5) the price represents the normal consideration for the property sold unaffected by special or creative financing or sales unaffected by special or creative financing or sales unaffected by special or creative financing or sales concessions granted by anyone associated with the sale.
+Implicit in this definition is the consummation of a sales as of a specified date and the passing of title from seller to buyer under conditions whereby: 1) buyer and seller are typically motivated, 2) both parties are well informed or well advised and each acting in what he considers his own best interest; 3) a reasonable time allowed for exposure in the open market; 4) payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and 5) the price represents the normal consideration for the property sold unaffected by special or creative financing or sales unaffected by special or creative financing or sales and the sale.